Project Charter (Project Definition Document)

 Therefore, The Project Sponsors, Program managers, Portfolio managers, Senior managers, Directors can sign the Project Charter.
 Generally speaking, anyone above the level of the project manager can sign it.
 The project manager can not sign this document.

-A project charter is a communication tool that helps to establish a good communication channel among project’s stakeholders.
+A project charter (also known as project definition document) is a communication tool that helps to establish a good communication channel among the project’s stakeholders.
 It is one of the most important documents for project management.
 Many professionals become confused about who signs this document.
-Project team and project manager may be involved to create it because they have expertise and knowledge about the project.
+The project team and project manager may be involved to create it because they have expertise and knowledge about the project.
 However signing authority must be someone out of the organization such as a Project Sponsor, a Program manager, a Portfolio manager or someone from the client.

 Without this document, you can not set the direction for the project effectively.
 It also creates a guideline to control the scope of your project by defining exactly what it is included in the scope.

 Note that this is an important concept from the PMP Certification Exam point of view.